 iRacing Visual Look on the Oculus Rift

 No, it does not look as good as something like Project Cars.
 It’s kinda sad because, if to be completely honest, I am a graphics whore.
-I may even look past some serious flaws of the game if it looks like something that was touched by the hand of god.
+I may even look past some serious flaws of the game if it looks like something that was touched by the hand of God.
 I really like good graphics.
 But does it mean that iRacing is doomed in that area?
 No, it looks completely fine.
-The interior is really sexy, the lighting, shadows and how it all falls on interior is worth giving praises.
+The interior is really sexy, the lighting, shadows and how it all falls on the interior is worth giving praises.

 VR menu is always messed up in my opinion in a lot of games, even in triple-A titles.
-Text is too small, or just non-existent, and that ruins some of the good gameplay. iRacing does not have that problem.
+The text is too small, or just non-existent, and that ruins some of the good gameplay. iRacing does not have that problem.
 Everything is where is should be.
 If you need to see something, you can just look down and see it with full clarity.

 One thing, however, bothered me before, and that was a lack of positional tracking.
 You can not move your head sideways or back and forth.
 I think it’s because it was initially created for DK1, and DK1 did not have positional tracking.
 It might give some people nausea if they are very sensitive.
 Luckily, positional tracking was added last year, and due to low graphics, it does not require a lot of PC horsepower, so FPS should be a solid 75 (might want to check your PC capabilities though).
 And getting a high frame rate is crucial for a good experience with an Oculus Rift.